avinash201199/Free-courses-with-Certificates/CODE_OF_CONDUCT.md

 **Community Impact**: A serious violation of community standards, including sustained inappropriate behavior.

-**Consequence**: A temporary ban from any sort of interaction or public communication with the community for a specified period.
+**Consequence**: A temporary ban from any interaction or public communication with the community for a specified period.
 No public or private interaction with the people involved is allowed during this period.
 Violating these terms may lead to a permanent ban.

 ### 4. Permanent Ban

 **Community Impact**: Demonstrating a pattern of violation of community standards, including sustained inappropriate behavior, harassment of an individual, or aggression toward or disparagement of classes of individuals.

-**Consequence**: A permanent ban from any sort of public interaction within the community.
+**Consequence**: A permanent ban from any public interaction within the community.

 ## Attribution